-This, in turn, improves white blood cell function which increases the body's ability to eliminate toxins and other cellular waste by-products resulting from damaged tissue within the achilles.
+This improves the body's ability to eliminate toxins and other waste by-products resulting from damaged tissue within the achilles.
 This allows the achilles to more easily stimulate the self healing process.

 which is a building block for human tissue.

-Overall, you will get the benefits of a stronger immune system and a faster ability to heal muscle and soft tissue injuries such as sprains, strains, and tissue tears.
-Use the T•Shellz Wrap® before activity to prevent further injury, before bed to prevent tightness from setting in during the night, and again in the morning to make your tired body come alive.
+Increased blood flow should result in a stronger immune system and an ability for you body to recover from soft tissue injuries more quickly.
+Use the T•Shellz Wrap® before activity to help reduce risk of further injury, before bed to prevent tightness from setting in during the night, and again in the morning to make your tired body come alive.

 Believe me when I say this; words alone cannot accurately describe what the T•Shellz Wrap® can do for you.
 It truly is something you need to experience first-hand.

 Doctors and Surgeons are always improving the techniques used in surgery, and results from surgery now are much more positive than they were in the past.
 However, all surgeries introduce scar tissue, and recovery from surgery is better than ever but often disappointing when it comes to full recovery expectations.

 If you do wind up getting surgery, know that rehabilitation at-home while attending regular PT or doctor appointments is vital for your overall recovery.

 Consistent exercise and conservative treatment on a daily basis during your rehabilitation while working with your doctor or physical therapist is key.
 This is why you should seriously consider the T•Shellz Wrap® as a part of your home conservative treatment protocol once you are approved for PT.